Haroenv/dzello-dot-com/content/blog/2012-11-21-live-stream-audio-from-osx-mountain-lion-with-icecast-and-darkice.md

 title: Live-stream system audio from OSX Mountain Lion with Icecast2 and Darkice
 ---

-Any team can benefit from a widely-accessible streaming music server.
-Sharing the same music increases team flow and builds [culture](http://zachholman.com/talk/play).
-And funny things happen.

 To share both music and announcements, [party.io](http://party.io) uses [Play](https://github.com/play/play) from Github.
 Play is an 'employee-powered iTunes-based client-driven distributed music server for your office'.
 Our company DJ (a big-hearted, chrome-plated [hubot](http://hubot.github.com/)) manages Play and occasionally accepts submissions from the team.